Route Overview

 Hiking the full Rota Vicentina (Fishermen’s Trail), covering both the Historical Way and the Fishermen’s Trail, typically takes around 10 to 14 days, depending on your pace, starting point, and the specific trails you choose to explore.
 The entire route spans approximately 400 kilometers (about 250 miles), offering a diverse and rewarding hiking experience through Portugal’s stunning coastal landscapes and rural countryside.

-At Hillwalk Tours, our Rota Vicentina (Fishermen’s Trail) hiking tours focus on the most popular section of this beautiful coastal trail, beginning at the official start at São Torpes Beach, near Porto Covo and Sines in the Alentejo region of Portugal, and ending in the picturesque town of Odeceixe, in the Algarve region.
+At Hillwalk Tours, our Rota Vicentina (Fishermen’s Trail) hiking tours focus on the most popular section of this beautiful coastal trail, beginning at the official start at São Torpes Beach, near Porto Covo and Sines in the Alentejo region of Portugal, and ending in the picturesque town of Odeceixe in the Algarve region.
 This 85 km / 53 miles long section of the Fishermen’s Trail typically takes around 4 to 6 days to hike, depending on your pace and the number of stops you make to admire the coastal scenery, relax on beaches, and explore the small villages along the route.
-It offers some of the best coastal walking in Portugal and passes through charming seaside towns and villages such as Porto Covo, Vila Nova de Milfontes, and Zambujeira do Mar, before finishing at Odeceixe.
+It offers some of the best coastal walking in Europe and passes through charming seaside towns and villages such as Porto Covo, Vila Nova de Milfontes and Zambujeira do Mar before finishing at Odeceixe.
 On our longer itineraries, a short transfer inland also brings you to the town of Cercal do Alentejo, from where you will follow the ‘Historical Trail’ through fields and low hills back to the coast.

 Tour Route